dbt Cloud: 4 Reasons for Small Data Teams to Embrace it

 It’s worth noting that there are more fully-featured orchestration tools beyond dbt Cloud, like Dagster, Prefect, or Airflow that can manage your orchestration workflows beyond just dbt jobs.
 As your team’s maturity grows and you add more interconnected tools into your stack, you might want to transition to one of these solutions.

-Even if you eventually adopt an alternative orchestration tool, you can continue to use dbt Cloud’s other features.
+Even if you eventually adopt an alternative orchestration tool, you can continue to use dbt Cloud’s other features, using Airflow or similar to treat the job runs as just one step in your broader analytics stack.
 But until then, the inbuilt scheduler provides all the power you need, including notifications to Slack or email on failure, straightforward environment management, as well as full access to complex node selection syntax.

 Out of the box, dbt comes with a built-in documentation viewer to help you understand the shape of your project and its dependencies.
 When developing locally, you can preview it by running the commands dbt docs generate and dbt docs serve, which is helpful for you and anyone else working on your warehouse.